- Mistakes in the Name.

 Disregard Rules

-Please pay attention to submission instructions.
+Please pay attention to the submission instructions.
 Every job casting notice includes instructions for how the casting director would like you to submit your child’s application.
 This may involve calling a phone number or sending an email.
 Please note there are hundreds of applications that the casting directors need to go through, so if you submit the wrong way, your submission will not be considered.

-Call yourself, if it is not mentioned in the casting description
+Call yourself if it is not mentioned in the casting description